 Implements a caller/client for the req node of the req/rep protocol.
-Sends data to the rep node (executor/server) and returns an Aio, which can be called when the result is required.
+Sends data to the rep node (executor/server) and returns an Aio, which can be called for the value when required.

 a Context.